SaipingZhang/PeQuENet/README.md

 ### 5.2.
 Quantitative performance evaluation

 Two perceptual quality metrics, i.e., [LPIPS](https://github.com/richzhang/PerceptualSimilarity) and [DISTS](https://github.com/dingkeyan93/DISTS), are used to evaluate the performance.
 To calcluate LPIPS and DISTS, you need to run "main.m" which calls "YUVtoRGB.m" to convert a video sequence to sequential RGB images firstly.
 Note that you need convert both raw videos (the orignal videos before compression) and enhanced videos (the outputs of the network).
-Then you can calculate LPIPS and DISTS.
-The average LPIPS or average DISTS of all images of a video is regarded as the LPIPS or DISTS of the video.
+Corresponding raw image and enhanced image compose a image pair.
+Then you can calculate LPIPS and DISTS for each pair of images.
+The average LPIPS or average DISTS of all pairs of images of a video is regarded as the LPIPS or DISTS of the video.

 ## 6. License